Spanish full-back Alberto Moreno capped a rapid ascent to the heights of European football by joining Liverpool in August 2014.

 The 22-year-old arrived at Anfield following months of speculation linking him with the Reds and the apparent interest was little surprise given the remarkable progress the left-sided defender had achieved during the previous 18 months.

 Moreno was born in Seville on July 5 1992 and took the fledgling steps of his professional football career with Sevilla, a club renowned for providing regular opportunities to young players and allowing natural talent to flourish in La Liga.

 Boasting laudable athleticism and blessed with blistering acceleration over short and long distances, Alberto thrives on scampering forward along the flank to support attacks with crosses or dangerous shots of his own in opposition territory.

 His maiden appearance for the Sevilla first team occurred as a late substitute during a 1-0 defeat at Athletic Bilbao in April 2012, though he would have to wait almost a year to genuinely break through at senior level.

 A first start for the Andalusian outfit followed 10 months on, with Moreno clocking up the full 90 minutes in a win over Deportivo La Coruna.
 It was the start of his rise and a total of 15 games were tallied before the 2012-13 campaign concluded.

-The full-back's international experience was enhanced in the summer of 2013, playing four matches - including the final against Fabio Borini's Italy - as Spain cantered to the European U21 Championship title in Israel.
+The full-back's international experience was enhanced in the summer of 2013, playing four matches - including the final - as Spain cantered to the European U21 Championship title in Israel.